-The sanctions on consumer electronics and communications software had been criticised by the National Iranian American Council on the grounds that they help the government limit citizens' freedom of communication and ability to develop civil society, while doing little to curb Iran's nuclear programme.
+The sanctions on consumer electronics and communications software had been criticised by the National Iranian American Council on the grounds that they help the government limit citizens' freedom of communication and ability to develop a civil society, while doing little to curb Iran's nuclear programme.
 However, the embargo did not mean products from US vendors were unavailable for sale in Iran.
 For instance, in July 2012 it was reported that around 100 stores selling Apple's products were understood to be operating in Tehran despite US sanctions.
 Shops selling a range of products, including laptops, iPods and iPads, have reported an increase in demand since 2009 and sell the devices at prices similar to those seen in the US.
 Stores source stock from the Middle East, while customers can take advantage of Apple's App Store.
-But although devices may be available, there are still problems for handset vendors.
-In April 2013 Samsung confirmed plans to block access to its mobile app store in Iran from May 2013.
+Although devices may be available, there are still problems for handset vendors.
+In April 2013, Samsung confirmed plans to block access to its mobile app store in Iran from May 2013.
 The move, believed to be part of international sanctions over Iran's nuclear programme, urged customers to update their apps before the cut-off date of May 22 2013.
 Samsung notified its customers by email that the online marketplace will be out of action, although the statement cited only 'legal barriers' as the reason for the move, rather than sanctions.

 Although handsets are set to be the biggest area of growth in consumer electronics in Iran, limited 3G service means an immediate surge in high end smartphone sales is unlikely.
 Tamin Telecom is Iran's smallest mobile operator, having only launched commercial services in 2011, yet it had exclusive rights to offer 3G services until September 2014.
-MTN Irancell was the second operator to launch 3G services in August 2014, and it followed suit by launching the country's first 4G network in December 2014.
+MTN Irancell was the second operator to launch 3G services in August 2014 and it followed suit by launching the country's first 4G network in December 2014.
 MCI, with the State as its main stakeholder, has not been given authorisation yet to launch advanced data networks, despite its plans to migrate customers onto these networks.
-BMI believes the reason for the lack of approval might be due to political tensions, as many conservative scholars have strongly argues against 3G networks, and even issued a fatwa when RighTel won the exclusive rights to launch 3G services.
+BMI believes the reason for the lack of approval might be due to political tensions, as many conservative scholars have strongly argued against 3G networks and even issued a fatwa when RighTel won the exclusive rights to launch 3G services.
 However, with MTN focusing on increasing the number of data subscribers, we expect coverage and uptake to grow in the coming years.
+Only eight months after its 3G services launch, MTN Irancell claimed that the number of data subscribers on its network has increased to more than 21mn, including 7mn on its 3G and 4G networks.

 Devices are widely available due to the multi-layered web of distribution channels in the Middle East.
 Of critical importance to the Iranian market is the re-export hub of Dubai, which supplies up to 90% of the consumer electronics products on sale in the country.
-In 2012 a survey found 16% of Iranian smartphone users, and around 9% of total mobile users, possessed a black market iPhone, and other Apple products such as the iPad are also widely used.
+In 2012 a survey found 16% of Iranian smartphone users and around 9% of total mobile users, possessed a black market iPhone and other Apple products such as the iPad are also widely used.
 BMI expects the grey market to remain a significant driver of high-end device sales in Iran.